 Scouts generally meet outside the Scout Room at 7:00am on Saturday morning before a camping trip.
 The Troop usually returns between noon and 2 pm on Sunday.

 The Troop 100 annual pot luck dinner is a yearly event that allows Troop 100 Scouts, parents, Scoutmasters, alumni, District and National representatives of BSA Scouting, and Friends of the Troop to celebrate the year in Scouting.
 The annual publication of Troop 100, the Council Fire, is distributed at the dinner.

-It is a fundamental principle that Boy Scouts learn to pay their own way.
-Troop 100 allows the Scouts and ensures Scouting is open to all boys with three primarly fundraisers.
+It is a fundamental principle that Scouts learn to pay their own way.
+Troop 100 allows the Scouts and ensures Scouting is open to all boys a girls with three primary fundraisers.

 Helpful Forms (pdf)

 Below is the link to the Scouts BSA Guide to Safe Scouting: